 In order to promote a practical and well-directed effort in assessing CrVI exposures during hot work activities for compliance with the OSHA standard, the shipbuilding industry collected and reviewed existing historical objective CrVI exposure monitoring data.
-Some general observations can be made based on exposure monitoring conducted in the shipbuilding industry, as well as other industries, including the petrochemical, aerospace and metal fabrication industries concerning exposures to CrVI:
+Some general observations can be made based on exposure monitoring conducted in the shipbuilding industry, as well as other industries including the petrochemical industry, aerospace and metal fabrication concerning exposures to CrVI:

-1. The magnitude of CrVI exposures can be somewhat predicted by the type of welding conducted; however, it is important to understand that factors, including welder experience and body position, process variables (e.g., wire speed, equipment condition, etc.), and environmental conditions (e.g., workspace configuration, ventilation, etc.) can substantially influence fume concentrations in the breathing zone.
-Exhibit 1 shows a comparison of CrVI exposures measured during various welding activities in shipyards.
-Studies conducted in other industries showed similar trends.
+- 1. The magnitude of CrVI exposures can be somewhat predicted by the type of welding conducted; however, it is important to understand that factors including welder experience and body position, process variables (e.g., wire speed, equipment condition, etc.), and environmental conditions (e.g., workspace configuration, ventilation, etc.) can substantially influence fume concentrations in the breathing zone.
+Figure 1 shows a comparison of CrVI exposures measured during various welding activities in shipyards.
+Studies conducted in other industries showed similar trends. - 2.
+Base metal composition influences CrVI exposures.
+Exposures during welding of base metals with higher chromium (Cr) content, such as stainless steel or other corrosion-resistant alloys, were higher than those during welding of mild steel.
+CrVI exposures during welding aluminum where notably lower than welding steel.

-Exhibit 1.
+Figure 1.
 Comparison of CrVI Exposures (in $\mu g/m^3$ ) Measured During Shipyard Welding Activities.

-- 2. Base metal composition influences CrVI exposures.
-Exposures during welding of base metals with higher chromium (Cr) content, such as stainless steel or other corrosion-resistant alloys, were higher than those during welding of mild steel.
-CrVI exposures during welding aluminum where notably lower than welding steel. - 3.
-The composition of the filler/electrode has a significant influence on exposures to CrVI.
+- 3. The composition of the filler/electrode has a significant influence on exposures to CrVI.
 Higher exposures have been measured during the use of filler metals or electrodes that contain higher concentrations of chromium (Cr).
-Exhibit 2 shows comparisons of exposures based on the filler/electrode used. - 4.
+Figure 2 shows comparisons of exposures based on the filler/electrode used. - 4.
 In assessing exposures during GMAW/MIG welding, exposures to CrVI were lower during pulsed-MIG welding activities when compared to standard continuous MIG welding. - 5.
-The majority of CrVI exposures measured during TIG welding in a variety of industries were below the OSHA action level. - 6.
+The majority of CrVI exposures measured during TIG welding in a variety of industries were below the OSHA Action Level. - 6.
 Generally, CrVI exposures were lower when localized exhaust ventilation was used, particularly in smaller, enclosed spaces.

-Exhibit 2.
-Comparison of CrVI Exposures (in $\mu g/m^3)$ Based on Filler/Electrode Composition.
+Figure 2.
+Comparison of CrVI Exposures (in $\mu g/m^3$ ) Based on Filler/Electrode Composition.

-Manganese (Mn) Exposures during Welding
+Manganese (Mn) Exposures during Welding in Shipbuilding

-In 2009, the ACGIH proposed a ten-fold reduction in their threshold limit value (TLV) for manganese (Mn) to 0.02 mg/m3 of air over an eight-hour period, measured as "respirable" size fractions.
-In addition, the ACGIH included a proposed a TLV for "inhalable" particle fractions at 0.2 mg/m3 of air, TWA, in its 2009 Notice of Intended Changes (NIC).

-In 2012, the ACGIH revised its proposed changes to the TLV for manganese, further lowering its NIC for Inhalable Mn to 0.1 mg/m3 of air, TWA.
-Historically, exposure monitoring for welding fumes, including Mn, has collected "total" airborne Mn.
+In 2009 the American Conference of Governmental Industrial Hygienists (ACGIH) proposed a 10-fold reduction in their Threshold Limit Value (TLV) for Manganese (Mn) to 0.02 mg/m of air over an 8-hour period.
+In addition, the ACGIH included TLVs for "Inhalable" and "Respirable" particle fractions in its Notice of Intended Changes (NIC).
+Historically, exposure monitoring for welding fumes, including Mn, has collected "Total" airborne Mn.
+Current United States occupational exposure limits for Mn are summarized in Table 3.